grafana/metrictank/docs/clustering.md

 Readyness or "ready state":

-(whenever we say "ready", "ready state" we mean the value taking into account priority, not the internal NodeState, as explained below)
+(whenever we say "ready", "ready state" we mean the value taking into account priority and gossip settle time, not the internal NodeState, as explained below)

 * indicates whether an instance is considered ready to satisfy data requests
 * refuses data or index requests when not ready